Episode 165 – My joy as a coach

 In mindset coaching, it’s about breaking those previous false truths and replacing them with new more accurate truths or simply shifting their perspective.
 Other times, it’s about helping organise and simplify their thought processes.

-I guess the joy of coaching is the joy of solving problems, the process of it and the service of helping another on their way and seeing it successfully unfold over time – and of course winning!
+I guess the joy of a coach is the joy of solving problems, the process of it and the service of helping another on their way and seeing it successfully unfold over time – and of course winning!

 Chris Everingham lives and breathes health & fitness.